johnnymatthews/blog/2022-06-01-how-store-private-information-on-a-public-network/index.md

+---
-# How to store private information on a public network
+title: "How to store private information on a public network"

-This is a bit of a silly question: _how do you store private information on a public network?_ I guess one question is _why would you bother doing that in the first place?
+description: "This is a bit of a silly question: _how do you store private information on a public network?_ I guess one question is _why would you bother doing that in the first place?
 If you've got private information, store it on a private network_.
-And that's a fair statement to make.
+And that's a fair statement to make. "
+date: 2022-06-01
+---

 But, if you want to store data on a blockchain, that data is public by default.
 You can either:

 - only store public information on a blockchain, or
 - you can find a way to obfuscate and encrypt your data so that it becomes incredibly difficult to make sense of it all.